 Here are five of the lessons we’ve learned in the last 12 months:

 Flexibility is the new normal and benefits are better than ever

 Flexible working has become increasingly common, with candidates looking for a better work-life balance and clients recognizing the value in offering their employees greater autonomy.
 This gig economy allows employers to find the best talent regardless of physical location and situation, thereby widening their candidate pool.
-It also means that candidates are afforded more choice in their job search.
+It also means that candidates are afforded more choices in their job search.

 In the same vein, benefits have become a more prominent feature of employees’ overall package.
-A good benefits package helps to build a strong professional relationship between employee and employer, promotes best-practice habits and can help reduce turnover.
+A good benefits package helps to build a strong professional relationship between employee and employer, promotes best-practice habits, and can help reduce turnover.

-Fitness, health, and wellbeing are prevalent influencing factors, with candidates placing greater emphasis on a health-conscious working environment.
-Other popular offerings have included a day off on birthdays, complimentary dry cleaning and supplied breakfast and lunch.
+Fitness, health, and well-being are prevalent influencing factors, with candidates placing greater emphasis on a health-conscious working environment.
+Other popular offerings have included a day off on birthdays, complimentary dry cleaning, and supplied breakfast and lunch.

 The candidate is king

 With unemployment levels at an all-time low, finding strong candidates has become harder than ever before.
 As employers struggle to find talent by themselves, they are turning to agencies and creative candidate-sourcing methods.
 What’s more, the high level of permanent placements has had an impact on quality temporary workers, meaning candidate care has become more important than ever.